IBM Planning Analytics

 1. Sustainability As the World Economic Forum highlights, “The aim is to radically reduce the carbon footprint of the manufacturing industry by sharing and exchanging data across supply chains,” setting the stage for a greener future.

 Sustainability is no longer just a buzzword—it’s the foundation of forward-thinking manufacturing strategies.
-Leading companies are moving far beyond mere compliance—embracing green technologies to slash carbon footprints while driving lasting value and one of the greatest benefits is enhanced profitability.
-As one of the biggest energy users, driving energy efficiency is delivering the greatest gains.
+Leading companies are moving far beyond mere compliance and are embracing green initiatives to slash carbon footprints while driving lasting value and enhanced profitability.

+As one of the biggest energy users, driving energy efficiency in manufacturing is delivering the greatest gains.
 As the adage goes, you can’t manage what you don’t measure, and data collection and analysis is revealing opportunities to drive efficiency.
 From recycling materials to minimising waste and enhancing energy efficiency, these initiatives don’t just protect the planet—they also boost profits.

 2. Big data for predictive maintenance – The integration of IoT (Internet of Things) into manufacturing environments isn’t just an upgrade—it’s a game-changer.
 With real-time monitoring and data collection, companies are harnessing the power of big data for predictive maintenance, slashing downtime and optimising performance.